dborzov/borzov.ca/content/posts/quicksort.md

-### *Abstract:* Building intuition for randomized algorithms and deriving the processing time asymptotic behaviour for quicksort
+### *Abstract:* It is not that hard to build skills for analysing randomized algorithms.
+Here I list some of the basic tricks that work for me using quicksort as an example

-Randomized algorithms are fascinating and somewhat misterious: they can deliver surprising efficiency but being able to actually understand what gives them their properties can be pretty hard at times.
+Randomized algorithms are fascinating to me.
+Many classic algorithms are somewhat obvious in the hindsight: you can see right away their value and what makes them good.
+That is not the case for Randomized algorithms.
+They can surprise you with how efficient they can be on average.
+I remember being amazed when I learned that the randomized algorithm for finding a median element in an unsorted graph has asymptotic performance being linearly proportional to the size of the array, for example. but being able to actually understand what gives them their properties can be pretty hard at times.